Pols Armāns: Biography

+Battle of Seseña

-On 29 October the tank company under command of captain Armans suddenly stroke the enemy at Seseña.
+On October 29 the tank company under command of captain Armans suddenly stroke the enemy at Seseña, 30 km south of Madrid.
 Armans himself destroyed 3 tanks and a lot of enemy personnel.
-He continued commanding his company even from burning tank, after suffering a concussion.
-Two of his subordinates - Semyon Osadchy and Nikolai Selitsky - were also awarded the title of Hero of Soviet Union for this battle.
+He continued commanding his company even from a burning tank, after suffering a concussion.
+For this battle Pols Armans was awarded the title of Hero of Soviet Union on December 31, 1936, by decree of Presidium of the Supreme Soviet of USSR.

 During this day Armans' group scattered around two cavalry squadrons and two infantry battalions, disabled 12 cannons, two-three dozens of cargo cars and several tanks.

-For this battle on 31 December 1936, by decree of Presidium of the Supreme Soviet of USSR Pols Armans was awarded the title of Hero of Soviet Union.
+Two of his subordinates - Semyon Osadchy and Nikolai Selitsky - were also awarded the title of Hero of Soviet Union for this action.
+Osadchy was injured in the battle and died some days later from his wounds.
+Four other Soviet officers were killed in Seseña, while three T-26s were lost.
+The Spanish rebels used what later would be known as Molotov cocktails as an antitank weapon.

+After the Spanish Civil War

 In January 1937 Armans returned to Soviet Union, he was promoted to major and assigned as commander to 5th Mechanized Brigade.
 On 5 February 1937, he participated in a conference in Kremlin, dedicated to experience of Spanish Civil War, giving a speech on the lessons of Soviet tank usage.
 Soon after this Armans was arrested and charged with espionage, he was imprisoned until 21 June 1939, when all charges against him were dropped.

 From September 1939 to May 1941, Armans studied in Frunze Military Academy.
 After graduation he was assigned as deputy commander of the 51st Tank Division.

 During the Soviet-German War, Pols Armans was commander of 11th Tank Brigade, and later he became the commander of the armored and mechanized troops of 4th Army.
 In 1943 he became commander of the 122nd Tank Brigade.
-He was killed by a sniper on 7 August 1943, during fighting near Porechye village, Kirovsky District, Leningrad Oblast, during the Mga Offensive.
+He was killed by a sniper on August 7, 1943, during fighting near Porechye village, Kirovsky District, Leningrad Oblast, during the Mga Offensive.
 He is buried in Volkhov, on Novooktyabrskoe Cemetery.